yuja/jj/docs/install-and-setup.md

 Without the `--strategies` option, you may get equivalent binaries that should be compiled from the same source code.

+!!! note

+    If you'd like to install a prerelease version, you'll need to use one of the options below.

 ### Linux